-Moving to a new location can be both exciting and overwhelming, at times.
-This Welcome Aboard Package offers a wealth of information to aid in your relocation and answer many of your questions.
+While the idea of moving to a new location can be overwhelming, this Welcome Aboard Package contains a wealth of information to help your relocation and is designed to answer many of your questions.
 Look through the provided material and suggested websites to help familiarize yourself (and your family) with your new home.
 Using all your resources can help reduce culture shock and stress, keeping your morale high during the first few weeks of your arrival and throughout your time in Sasebo to make this a tour you enjoy!

 If you have not already done so, please visit your local Fleet and Family Support Center (FFSC).
-The staff can provide you with information on travel pay, entitlements, and allowances, arranging a successful move, and vacating your government quarters.
-The losing and gaining installation FFSCs serve to help with every aspect of your relocation, so please do not hesitate to reach out if you have additional questions regarding your new assignment to Sasebo!
+They can provide you with information on travel pay, entitlements, and allowances, arranging a successful move, and vacating your government quarters.
+We are all here to help with every aspect of your relocation so please do not hesitate to contact us if you have additional questions regarding your new assignment to Sasebo!

-Those with families are encouraged to make reservations in advance and check into the Navy Lodge or Gateway Inns upon arrival.
-The next day, it is important to report to your command and the respective administrative departments.
-Once there, your command can provide guidance and escort to the various locations on base that you must visit.
+Those with families are encouraged to make reservations in advance with the Navy Lodge.
+The next day, it is important to check into your command and their respective admin departments.
+Once there your command can provide guidance and escort to the various locations on base that you must visit.